cowboysdude/MMM-NOAA/README.md

 ## Config.js entry and options

-Will automatically select translation file and either F or C by reading your defaults from the config.js file [at the top]
+Will automatically select translation file and either F or C by reading your defaults from the config.js file [at the top] Will default to EN if NO translation file is found.

     {
         disabled: false,